nwoke008/alx-low_level_programming/0x01-variables_if_else_while/README.md

-all the numbers of base 16 in lowercase
+possible combinations of single-digit numbers